 People with schizophrenia and related psychotic disorders are more likely to experience additional health problems and are more likely to die at a younger age than people without mental health problems.
 Most of the causes of early death in people with psychotic disorders are preventable, including cardiovascular disease, respiratory disease, and diabetes.
 This study used linked data from a large sample of people with schizophrenia and related psychotic disorders in NSW to understand what physical health problems people with these mental illnesses have, how they access health services for these conditions, other complicating factors and how these may relate to negative outcomes including avoidable deaths.
 This will inform the development of specific strategies that will allow health services to better meet the needs of people with psychotic disorders.

-Prof Julian Trollor, Dr Rachael Cvejic, A/Prof Phil Ward, Dr Preeyaporn Srasuebkul, Dr Simone Reppermund, Dr Jackie Curtis, Prof Katherine Samaras (St Vincent’s Hospital), Dr Julia Lappin, A/Prof Kimberlie Dean, Adrian Walker
+Prof Julian Trollor, Dr Rachael Cvejic, A/Prof Phil Ward, Dr Preeyaporn Srasuebkul, Dr Simone Reppermund, Dr Jackie Curtis, Prof Katherine Samaras (St Vincent’s Hospital), Dr Julia Lappin, A/Prof Kimberlie Dean, Dr Adrian Walker

-The aims of our project are to:
+The aims of our project were to:

 - Establish and characterise a population-based cohort of individuals with psychotic disorders in NSW, including physical and mental health comobordities, and related service use.